First Built Environment experience

 Whilst at UWL, I became an Associate Fellow of the Higher Education Academy which enabled me to become a lecturer.
 I also gained a certificate in personal and professional development.
 I was then offered the chance to study for a PhD and for this, I had to do a postgraduate certificate in research where I looked at research methodologies and understanding what research is all about.
-I have started a PhD on thermal analysis simulation which involves adapting 1930s buildings for both heat retention and cooling in a warming climate.
+While that opportunity for doctoral study didn’t work out for all sorts of reasons (life!), I used the learning experience as a valuable foundation for my second attempt at a PhD at the University of Portsmouth where the topic is based around predicting building performance in a changing climate.

 I have learnt as much from the students as they have learnt from me.
 At the moment, I am involved in a lot of project work – marking and overseeing it – and I get a kick out of that.
 It’s very much a two-way relationship with the students – developing a conversation and understanding each other’s point of view.

 Building Control Surveyors have a responsibility to maintain standards in the Built Environment; specifically, regulations that keep people safe from harm, for example fire and falling objects, and allow everyone to access buildings and spaces regardless of ability.
 As such, oversight of other professionals in the construction industry is part of the job, which means detailed knowledge of current building legislation is required, along with the ability to communicate these needs to many different parties – planners, surveyors, local authorities, conservation groups.

 A UCEM degree will equip potential Building Control Surveyors with the specific skills needed to build a successful career in this field, in an accessible, flexible and cost-effective manner.